Sensitivity of literature T1 mapping methods to the underlying magnetization transfer parameters: Methods

 The large number of parameters entails the risk of overfitting.
 Therefore, I considered including only a subset of $p_i^\text{MT} \in \{m_0^\text{s}, T_1^\text{f}, T_2^\text{f}, T_\text{x}, T_1^\text{s}, T_2^\text{s}\}$.
 Comparing Akaike's Information Criterion between all combinations of parameters revealed that, for most derivatives, the best model includes all parameters.
 For a few derivatives, dropping one parameter resulted in a marginally improved information criterion.
 For simplicity, however, I decided to use the full model for all parameters.

-I calculated the coefficient of determination $R^2_\text{full}$ of the full model, that is, considering fixed and random effects, with the method proposed by Nakagawa and Schielzeth. \cite{Nakagawa.2013} The respective contributions to $R^2_\text{full}$ were identified by calculating $R^2$ of only fixed effects (all jointly) and each random effect separately, using the same method.
-Lastly, I calculated each parameter's individual $R^2$ with Shapley regression \cite{Budescu.1993, Kruskal.1987, Lipovetsky.2001} to isolate the contributions of each fixed effect, that is, to isolate the derivatives' sensitivity to each $p_i^\text{MT} \in \{m_0^\text{s}, T_1^\text{f}, T_2^\text{f}, T_\text{x}, T_1^\text{s}, T_2^\text{s}\}$.
-This approach calculates $R^2$ for all combinations of fixed effects to assess each parameter's contribution.
+I calculated the coefficient of determination $R^2_\text{full}$ of the full model, that is, considering fixed and random effects, with the method proposed by Nakagawa and Schielzeth. \cite{Nakagawa.2013} The summands in $R^2_\text{full} = R^2_\text{fixed} + R^2_\text{ROI} + R^2_\text{seq. type} + R^2_\text{ind. seq.}$ were identified by calculating $R^2$ of only fixed effects (all jointly) and each random effect separately with the Nakagawa method.
+Here, $R^2_\text{ROI}$ captures the ROI-identifier as a random variable, potentially modeling inter-ROI variations not captured by the fixed effects. $R^2_\text{seq. type}$ captures the degree to which the sequence type and $R^2_\text{ind. seq.}$ captures each sequence by itself. $R^2_\text{fixed}$ captures all fixed effects, that is, the degree to which variations of the $p_i^\text{MT}$ between the ROIs explain the derivatives' variability.
+I isolated the contributions of each fixed effect, that is, each MT parameter: $R^2_\text{fixed} = R^2_{m_0^\text{s}} + R^2_{T_1^\text{f}} + R^2_{T_2^\text{f}} + R^2_{T_\text{x}} + R^2_{T_1^\text{s}} + R^2_{T_2^\text{s}}$, using Shapley regression. \cite{Budescu.1993, Kruskal.1987, Lipovetsky.2001} This approach calculates $R^2$ for all combinations of fixed effects to assess each parameter's contribution.
 I used Nakagawa's method for this analysis as well, considering the intercept and all random effects in addition to a particular combination of fixed effects.